johnmholmes/Cmri-Nano-Turnout-Rs485/README.md

 # A group of various codes for use with a  model layout that uses Jmri and Cmri
-When i first created this repository it was going to be for 1 peice of code for use on my layout and for me to learn how to uswe github.
+When i first created this repository it was going to be for 1 peice of code for use on my layout and for me to learn how to use github.

 But i have decided that is a good place to keep all the codes i use on the layout which is still under construction, its about 3/4 complete and my ideas have changed quite a bit since i started it.